jina-ai/docs/chapters/tutorials/index.rst

 Use a Flow
 ++++++++++++++++++++++++++++++++++++

-Ok, we have our Flow created and visualized.
+Ok, we have our `Flow` created and visualized.
 Let's put it to use now.
-The correct way to use a Flow is to open it as a context manager, with the `with` keyword:
+The correct way to use a `Flow` is to open it as a context manager, using the `with` keyword:

 .. code-block:: python

-    with f:
+    with flow:
         ...

-Let's recap a bit what we have seen:
+Before we use it in our example, let's recap a bit of what we have seen:

 .. code-block:: python

     from jina import Flow
-    f = Flow()          # Create Flow
+    flow = Flow()          # Create Flow

-    f.add().add()       # Add elements to Flow
+    flow.add().add()       # Add elements to Flow
-    f.plot()            # Plot a Flow
+    flow.plot()            # Visualize a Flow

-    with f:             # Use Flow as a context manager f.index()
+    with flow:             # Use Flow as a context manager flow.index()

-In our example, we have a Flow with two executors (`MyTransformer` and `MyIndexer`) and we want to use our Flow to index our data.
-But in this case, our data is a `csv` file, so we need to open it first
+In our example, we have a `Flow` with two `Executors` (`MyTransformer` and `MyIndexer`) and we want to use our `Flow` to index our data.
+But in this case, our data is a `csv` file.
+We need to open it first.

 .. code-block:: python

-    with f, open('our_dataset.csv') as fp:
+    with flow, open('our_dataset.csv') as fp:
-            f.index()
+            flow.index()

-Now we have our Flow ready, we can start to index.
-But we can't just pass the dataset in the original format to our Flow, we need to create a Document with the data we want to use.
+Now we have our `Flow` ready, we can start to index.
+But we can't just pass the dataset in the original format to our `Flow`.
+We need to create a `Document` with the data we want to use.

-Create a Document
+To create a Document
 ++++++++++++++++++++++++++++++++++++
-To create a Document, we do it like this:
+To create a `Document` in Jina, we do it like this:

 .. code-block:: python

     from jina import Document
-    d = Document(content='hello, world!')
+    doc = Document(content='hello, world!')

-In our case, the content of our Document needs to be the dataset we want to use, so we do it like this:
+In our case, the content of our Document needs to be the dataset we want to use:

 .. code-block:: python

     from jina import Document
-    d = Document.from_csv(fp, field_resolver={'question': 'text'})
+    doc = Document.from_csv(fp, field_resolver={'question': 'text'})

 So what happened there?
-We created a Document `d`, and we use `from_csv` to load our dataset.
+We created a Document `doc`, and we use `from_csv` to load our dataset.
 We use `field_resolver` to map the text from our dataset to the Document attributes.

 Get our data
 ++++++++++++++++++++++++++++++++++++

-We have everything ready to use our Flow, but so far we have been using dummy data, let's download our dataset now.
-We will use this snippet and we don't need to go into the details for this.
+We have everything ready to use our `Flow`, but so far we have been using dummy data.
+Let's download our dataset now.
+Copy and paste this snippet, we don't need to go into the details for this.
 What it does is to download the `covid dataset <https://www.kaggle.com/xhlulu/covidqa>`_.

 .. code-block:: python